Straggler Mitigation in Distributed Matrix Multiplication: Fundamental Limits and Optimal Coding: Factor of characterization of Optimum Linear Recovery Threshold

 \subsection{Computational complexities}

 \Qian{Algorithmically, decoding the improved version of entangled polynomial code can be completed in two steps.
-In step $1$, the master can first recover the element-wise products $\{\tilde{A}_{i,\textup{vec}}^\intercal\tilde{B}_{i,\textup{vec}}\}_{i=1}^{R(p,m,n)}$, by Lagruange-interpolating a degree $2R(p,m,n)-1$ polynomial at $R(p,m,n)$ points, for $\frac{rt}{mn}$ times.
+In step $1$, the master can first recover the element-wise products $\{\tilde{A}_{i,\textup{vec}}^\intercal\tilde{B}_{i,\textup{vec}}\}_{i=1}^{R(p,m,n)}$, by Lagrange-interpolating a degree $2R(p,m,n)-1$ polynomial at $R(p,m,n)$ points, for $\frac{rt}{mn}$ times.
 Similar to the entangled polynomial code, it requires a complexity of at most $O( \frac{rt}{mn} R(p,m,n) \log^2 (R(p,m,n)) \log\log (R(p,m,n)))$, which is almost linear to the input size of the decoder ($\Theta(\frac{rt}{mn}R(p,m,n))$ elements).
 Then in Step $2$, the master can recover the final results by linearly combining these products, following equation (\ref{eq:bi1}).
-Note that without even exploiting any algebraic properties of the tensor construction, the natural computing approach achieves a complexity of $\Theta(\frac{rt}{mn}R(p,m,n)^2)$ for computing the second step, as well as achieving the same overal decoding complexity.
+Note that without even exploiting any algebraic properties of the tensor construction, the natural computing approach achieves a complexity of $\Theta({rt}R(p,m,n))$ for computing the second step.
 This already achieves a strictly smaller decoding complexity compared with a general linear computing design, which could requires inverting an $R(p,m,n)$-by-$R(p,m,n)$ matrix.\footnote{Similar to matrix multiplication, inverting a $k$-by-$k$ matrix requires a complexity of $O(k^3)$.
 Faster algorithms has been developed, however, all known results requires super-quadratic complexity. }}

 \Qian{ Moreover, note that most commonly used upper bound constructions are based on the sub-multiplicativity of $R(p,m,n)$, further improved decoding algorithms can be designed when these constructions are used instead.
 As an example, consider Strassen's construction, which achieves a rank of $R=7^k\geq R(2^k,2^k,2^k)$.
-The final outputs can essentially be recovered given the intermediate products $\{\tilde{A}_{i,\textup{vec}}^\intercal\tilde{B}_{i,\textup{vec}}\}_{i=1}^{R(p,m,n)}$ by following the last few iterations of Strassen's Algorithm, requiring only a linear complexity $\Theta(\frac{rt}{mn}R(p,m,n))$.
-This approach achieves an overall decoding complexity of $O( \frac{rt}{mn} R(p,m,n) \log^2 (R(p,m,n)) \log\log (R(p,m,n)))$, which is almost linear to the input size of the decoder.}
+The final outputs can essentially be recovered given the intermediate products $\{\tilde{A}_{i,\textup{vec}}^\intercal\tilde{B}_{i,\textup{vec}}\}_{i=1}^{R}$ by following the last few iterations of Strassen's Algorithm, requiring only a linear complexity $\Theta(\frac{rt}{mn}R)$.
+This approach achieves an overall decoding complexity of $O( \frac{rt}{mn} R\log^2 R \log\log R)$, which is almost linear to the input size of the decoder.}

 \Qian{Similar to the discussion in Section \ref{sebsec:e}, the computational complexity at each worker is $O(\frac{srt}{pmn})$, which is independent of the coding design.
 Hence, the improved version of the entangled polynomial code also does not require extra computation at the workers, and the decoding overhead becomes negligible when sizes of the coded submatrices are sufficiently large.
 Improved performances can also be obtained for systems that requires online encoding, following similar approaches used in decoding. }